 NB.
 See our separate section Travel Advice for more specific information related to travel.

-UK NHS vaccination schedule for all age groups -for the current UK schedule, please click here .
+For further information on the current UK NHS vaccination schedule for all age groups please click here.

 Vaccinations for the Under 5's